nus-cs2103-AY2021S1/ip/docs/README.md

 <br/>

 #### `bye`
-Says bye to Duke and exits the app.
+Says bye to Duke and exits the app. (and date will be saved)
 ## Acknowledgement
 JavaFX tutorial @SE-EDU/guides